azzatof/Genomic_characterisation_M.genitalium_Australia-/README.md

 ## Multinomial logistic regression
 ### 1. Multinomial logistic regression
-To assess variables associated with BAPS groups assignments a standard multinomial logistic regression model was applied using maximum liklelihood estimation calculate the odds ratios using nnet package (v7.3.20).
-The following characteristics were included in the model sex, sexual risk group and Age.
+To assess variables associated with BAPS groups assignments a standard multinomial logistic regression model was applied using maximum liklelihood estimation to calculate the odds ratios using nnet package (v7.3.20).
+The following variables were assessed using individual regression models: sex, sexual risk group, and age.

-The following R code was used with [meta_data_for_regression_analysis_deomgraphic.csv](files/R-studio_input_files/meta_data_for_regression_analysis_deomgraphic.csv) as input:
+The following R code was used with [meta_data_for_regression_analysis_deomgraphic.csv](files/R-studio_input_files/meta_data_for_regression_analysis_deomgraphic.csv) as input.
+Sex is shown as an example; for the other variables, the appropriate factor levels were applied.

 ```